 Amici represented by Public Good: Public Good’s brief in the Supreme Court was filed on behalf of Action on Smoking and Health, the American Thoracic Society, the National Association of County and City Health Officials, and the Tobacco Control Legal Consortium, in addition to Public Good itself.

-Outcome: The United States Court of Appeals for the Second Circuit granted Public Good leave to file its amicus brief and amended its opinion to modify its discussion of overbreadth, adding an explicit recognition that “overbreadth challenges predicated on the chilling of commercial speech are not available under the First Amendment.”
+Outcome: In direct response to Public Good’s amicus brief, the United States Court of Appeals for the Second Circuit amended its opinion to significantly modify its discussion of overbreadth, adding an explicit recognition that “overbreadth challenges predicated on the chilling of commercial speech are not available under the First Amendment.”

 803 F.3d 94 (2d Cir.
 Sept.
 29, 2016), amended, 808 F.3d 118 (2d Cir.
 Dec.
 11, 2015), and vacated and remanded, 137 S.Ct.
 1144 (March 29, 2017), and on remand 877 F.3d 99 (2d Cir.
 Dec.
 6, 2017).